Louder Than Hell: The Rise of Latinx and Native American Metal

 Kids questioned the establishment and decided they did not need to follow parental rules and expectations.
 They stopped accepting the status quo, and their outside-the-box thinking contributed to accelerated technological advancement.
 Talented Latinx and Indigenous musicians who crossed cultural boundaries played a big role in the rise of rock ’n’ roll, and all that came with it.

-LATINX METAL timeline
+LATINX AND NATIVE AMERICAN METAL timeline